 Mozzarella di Bufala

-Di bufala means water buffalo and it was the milk of this animal that was first used to make mozzarella.
+Di bufala means of the water buffalo, and it was the milk of this animal that was first used to make mozzarella.
 These days, most mozzarella is made from cow's milk, but mozzarella di bufala is still sold.
 It can be slightly harder to find and is usually more expensive.

 04 of 06